-29 The application of the rule to the twin inheritance problem throughout the period we are few other treatises linked to the Provençal environment [Høyrup 2007: 129f].
-More widespread, as we shall see repeatedly, is the use of the rule of three as the basic representation of proportionality.
+29 The application of the rule to the twin inheritance problem throughout the period we are considering certainly was.

+widespread, as we shall see repeatedly, is the use of the rule of three as the basic representation of proportionality.

 Other recreational problems are based on methods that have no evident commercial bearing - thus problems of meeting and pursuit and of combined works.
 Both types are widespread, and both are represented in the present collection of mixed problems.
 We may look at one of the meeting problems (pp. 262, 431) - pursuit problems, in which the two parties leave in the same direction, are absent from Jacopo's treatise: